-There are also two lovely, massive park areas in the city containing a number of distinct parks and recreational areas and several beer gardens; in warm weather there is a fun outdoor culture in Cologne and thousands of people gather in these areas for picnics, sports and socialising.
-In addition, the two pedestrian strips of Hohe Strasse and Schildergasse offer interesting shops, cafes and street music.
+There are two lovely, massive green lungs in the city containing a number of distinct parks and recreational areas and several beer gardens; in warm weather there is a fun outdoor culture in Cologne and thousands of people gather in these areas for picnics, sports and socialising.
+In addition, the two pedestrian strips of Hohe Strasse and Schildergasse offer great shops, cafes and street music.

 Cologne is well known for its Veedel or traditional neighbourhoods; one of the most interesting districts for tourists is the bohemian Agnesviertel neighbourhood where visitors can find local fashion designers, bookshops, bars, and art galleries.